j-sims/isitinyapi/README.md

 ## Risks
-Running Unix shell commands and modifying the Apache configuration files can potentially disrupt Apache services and make the WebUI inaccessible if errors are made.
-These risks are significant unless managed by experienced personnel in production environments.
+Running Unix shell commands and modifying the Apache configuration files can potentially disrupunzip isi_tiny_api.zip cd isitinyapi-mainhese risks are significant unless managed by experienced personnel in production environments.
 Dell EMC does not support modifications to the apache configuration file.

 ## Requirements